PlaceholderTeam/mod-template/README.md

   - delete:
       line: 1

-  # Erase lines from 7 to 13
+  # Erase lines from 7 to 13 if mod is using bintray, else delete the lines
   - erase:
+      if: b
+      else: delete
       line: [7, 13]

   # Replace from "line" to "space" on line 15 only 1 time